rooklift/halite2_rush_theory/README.md

 ## Problems

 Sometimes two bots will get into a situation where neither is willing to move.
 I try to detect such situations and then use the fact that we know where they will be to make perfectly destructive moves.
-I still use the genetic algorithm, but with a different fitness function.
+I still use the genetic algorithm, but with a different fitness function based on expected damage.
 [This game](https://halite.io/play/?game_id=7094226) shows the result, at turns 37, 67, and 121.

 Our theory doesn't take into account differences in ship health.
 If a 63 health ship fights a 127 health ship, they will do the same damage to each other (which is an acceptable draw according to our theory) but one will die.
 In [this game](https://halite.io/play/?game_id=7095394) I temporarily fall behind on ships (though not on total health) at turn 95.
 I never bothered worrying about this, because it didn't seem to matter.